Red Mountain AVA

 5. Petit Verdot: Petit Verdot is a late-ripening grape that benefits from the long growing season and abundant sunshine of Red Mountain.
 It thrives in well-drained soils, particularly those with high gravel content.
 The grape requires a lot of heat to reach full maturity, making the warm climate of Red Mountain ideal.
 Petit Verdot vines are relatively resistant to disease and can handle the dry conditions of the region, thanks to controlled irrigation practices.

 6. Malbec: Malbec is a grape that thrives in the sunny, dry conditions of Red Mountain.
 It requires a lot of heat and sunlight to develop its characteristic dark color and intense flavors.
 The grape prefers well-drained soils, such as those found in Red Mountain, which help prevent waterlogging and reduce disease risk.
 The region's significant temperature variations between day and night are beneficial for maintaining acidity and achieving balanced ripeness in Malbec grapes.
+If your want to learn more about the intense profile of Malbec wines, check out our comprehensive in-depth profile.

 The Red Mountain AVA provides an exceptional environment for growing a wide range of red grapes.
 The combination of warm days, cool nights, and well-drained soils creates ideal conditions for these grape varieties to thrive.